LojainElsalnty/Von-Neumann-simulator/README.md

 c) Registers: 33

 • Size: 32 bits

 • 31 General-Purpose Registers (GPRS)

 – Names: R1 to R31 • 1 Zero Register

 – Name: R0

-– Hard-wired value “0” (cannot be overwritten by any instruction). • 1 Program Counter – Name: PC
+– Hard-wired value “0” (cannot be overwritten by any instruction).
+ • 1 Program Counter

+– Name: PC

-– A program counter is a register in a computer processor that contains the address (loca- tion) of the instruction being executed at the current time.
+– A program counter is a register in a computer processor that contains the address (location) of the instruction being executed at the current time.

 – As each instruction gets fetched, the program counter is incremented to point to the next instruction to be executed.

 # 1.2 Instruction Set Architecture